SnapFrames Guide

 Trade-offs

 Only available when the assembled frame fits on your build plate.
 Fine relief details may be less sharp compared to vertical printing (limited by nozzle width vs. layer height resolution).
-Depending on the Frame Style, supports may be needed for overhangs when printing flat.
+Depending on the face design, supports may be needed for overhangs when printing flat.

 Large Frame Tips